temporalio/documentation/kb/temporal-platform-limits-sheet.md

     - `SignalExternalWorkflowExecution`
     - `RequestCancelExternalWorkflowExecution`
     - `StartChildWorkflowExecution`
-  - The open source Temporal Cluster doesn't have a default limit, but you can set them in the dynamic configuration using these variables:
+  - The open source Temporal Cluster has a default value of 50,000 for these limits:
     - `limit.numPendingActivities.error`
     - `limit.numPendingSignals.error`
     - `limit.numPendingCancelRequests.error`